Warren Buffett: China

-In May 2018, BYD's shares had a substantial fall with a total net investment loss of $9 billion.
-This was Buffett's worst investment in China.

 Tobacco

-During the RJR Nabisco, Inc. hostile takeover fight in 1987, Buffett was quoted as telling John Gutfreund:
+During the RJR Nabisco, Inc., hostile takeover fight in 1987, Buffett was quoted as telling John Gutfreund:

 Speaking at Berkshire Hathaway Inc.'s 1994 annual meeting, Buffett said investments in tobacco are:

 Coal

 In 2007, Buffett's PacifiCorp, a subsidiary of his MidAmerican Energy Company, canceled six proposed coal-fired power plants.
 These included Utah's Intermountain Power Project Unit 3, Jim Bridger Unit 5, and four proposed plants previously included in PacifiCorp's Integrated Resource Plan.
 The cancellations came in the wake of pressure from regulators and citizen groups.

 Renewable energy

 Native American tribes and salmon fishermen sought to win support from Buffett for a proposal to remove four hydroelectric dams from the Klamath River owned by PacifiCorp which is a Berkshire Hathaway company.
 David Sokol responded on Buffett's behalf, stating that the FERC would decide the question.

 Expensing of stock options

 He has been a strong proponent of stock option expensing on corporate income statements.
 At the 2004 annual meeting, he lambasted a bill before the United States Congress that would consider only some company-issued stock options compensation as an expense, likening the bill to one that was almost passed by the Indiana House of Representatives to change the value of Pi from 3.14159 to 3.2 through legislative fiat.

 When a company gives something of value to its employees in return for their services, it is clearly a compensation expense.
 And if expenses don't belong in the earnings statement, where in the world do they belong?